redhat-nfvpe/clearwater-rpm/utility-packages.md

 ### `clearwater-diags-monitor`

 The Diagnostics Monitor component is a set of bash scripts for gathering essential machine and component diagnostics.
-Contains pre-configured memcached and snmpd.
 Contains configuration validation (written in Python), loading, and auto-generation.

 ### `clearwater-splunkforwarder-fake`